Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Acknowledgment

 \section{Acknowledgment}

 We thank Sacha Davidson for the valuable discussion.
-A.A. is funded by the University of Sharjah under the research projects No 21021430107 ``\textit{Hunting for New Physics at Colliders}" and No 23021430135 ``\textit{Terascale Physics: Colliders vs Cosmology}".
-The work of NO is supported in part by the United States Department of Energy Grant, Nos.
-DE-SC0012447 and DC-SC0023713.
+A.A. is funded by the university of Sharjah via the HEP RG operational grant.
+The work of N.O. is supported in part by the United States Department of Energy Grant, No.~DE-SC0012447.

-\section{Detailed Calculation of the $\ell_{i}\to\ell_{j}\gamma$ Decay}
+\section{Detailed Calculation of the $\ell_{i}\to\ell_{j}\gamma$ Decay~}

 Here, we provide the detailed derivation of the decay width of $\ell_{i}\to\ell_{j}\gamma$.
-In our calculation, we will drop all terms $\sim O(m_{i,j}/m_{Z})$.
+In our calculation, we will drop all terms $\mathcal{O}(\frac{m_{i,j}^{2}}{m_{Z}^{2}})$.
 At this level of approximation, the leg corrections where the photon is radiated from outside the loop are subleading and can be dropped.
-The matrix element of the Feynman diagrams shown in Fig.~\ref{fig5} are given by
+The matrix element of the Feynman diagrams shown in Figure~\ref{fig5} is given by

 where the loop integral is given by